QUICK ANSWER

 Does Pass Florida ever go on sale?

 The price is $39.99 one-time, and there are no current discounts, promotional pricing, flash sales, or limited-time offers.
-The brand stance is straightforward: no fake reviews, no fake urgency, no manufactured discount theater.
+The brand stance is straightforward: no fake urgency, no manufactured discount theater.
 The one-time price is intentionally set low for the actual Florida exam-prep use case.

 Can I share a one-time purchase app with someone else?

 The app is tied to the App Store or Google Play account that purchased it.
-Your purchase includes access on any device signed into that account (phone plus tablet simultaneously, for example).
+Your purchase includes access on any compatible device signed into that account, such as an iPhone plus iPad or an Android phone plus Android tablet.
 Sharing your account credentials with another person is against the App Store and Google Play terms of service and is not supported.

 What happens to my data if I delete and reinstall the app?